Willow Dawn Becker

-From dental records to the contents of maggots’ bellies and even hair that still remains attached to a victim, numerous clues can give way to bodily identification at a crime scene.
+From dental records to the contents of maggots’ bellies and even hair that still remains attached to a victim, numerous clues can lead to a body’s identification at a crime scene.
 These clues are then sent off to a forensic science lab where technicians start the process of close analysis to help provide an idea about what may have happened at a crime or who may have been involved in its commission.

-If a forensic science career sounds exciting to you, know that there are many different disciplines that you can become an expert in, including anthropology, entomology and even toxicology.
-These specific fields do require very high-level degrees, however, and if that is not quite your cup of tea, realize that most forensic science technicians have an undergraduate degree in the natural sciences followed by a master’s in forensic science, according to the Bureau of Labor Statistics (BLS).
+For many types of people, a forensic science career sounds exciting but it is hardly a monolithic career.
+Rather, there are many different disciplines where students can develop their expertise, including anthropology, entomology and even toxicology.
+These specific fields do require very high-level degrees, however, so those who are interested should be willing to make an academic commitment.
+Most forensic science technicians have an undergraduate degree in the natural sciences followed by a master’s in forensic science, according to the Bureau of Labor Statistics (BLS).

-If laboratory work is not quite your idea of fun, you may want to consider a career in crime scene investigation (CSI) instead.
-Most often, a bachelor’s degree or work as a law enforcement official is needed to obtain these skills, but knowing how to secure a scene and collect and preserve evidence are of utter importance when it comes to solving crimes.
-There are several different educational options available in Nebraska when it comes to training for a forensic science career.
+Those that do not want to work in a lab may want to consider a career in crime scene investigation (CSI) instead.
+Most often, a bachelor’s degree or work as a law enforcement officer is needed to obtain CSI skills, but knowing how to secure a scene and collect and preserve evidence is of utter importance when it comes to solving crimes.
+There are several different educational options available in Nebraska (NE) when it comes to training for a forensic science career.

 The burning question on your mind may be whether forensic science technicians can earn a good income.
-According to May 2014 data from the BLS, they do.
-In fact, the BLS indicates that the mean annual wage for forensic science technicians working across the U.S. was $58,610, as of May 2014.
-Just in case you are not impressed, that’s $10,000 more on average than the mean annual income of $47,230 for all occupations in the country combined.
-In Nebraska, the mean annual wage for forensic science technicians was $51,870, according to May 2017 BLS data.
-It is important to note that despite the slightly lower expected salary, Nebraska also has the advantage of having a cost of living lower than the national average, ranking 15 out of 50 (with 50 being the most costly) from the Missouri Economic Research and Information Center (2017).
+According to May 2017 data from the BLS, they do.
+In fact, the BLS indicates that the mean annual wage for forensic science technicians working across the U.S. was $61,220, as of May 2017, which is $10,000 more on average than the mean annual income of $50,620 for all occupations in the country combined.
+In Nebraska, the mean annual wage for forensic science technicians was $53,990, according to May 2017 BLS data.
+It is important to note that despite the slightly lower expected salary, Nebraska also has the advantage of having a cost of living that is below than the national average, ranking 15 out of 50 (with 50 being the most costly) from the Missouri Economic Research and Information Center (2017).

 A master’s degree in forensic science is typically needed to work in the field, although graduates may be able to find entry-level opportunities with just a bachelor’s degree.
 Because forensic science requires a vast understanding of the sciences, a significant amount of education is necessary to be able to perform such job-related duties.
-Some of the degrees available in the field include:
+One of the most common paths towards a career in forensic science includes:

 There are also certain qualities that are important to entering the forensic science field, as well, according to the AAFS.
-These include good speaking, note-taking and observation skills as well as the ability to be able to write scientific reports, remain unbiased, be intellectually curious and have personal integrity, reports the AAFS.
+These include good speaking, note-taking and observation skills as well as the ability to be able to write scientific reports, remain unbiased, be intellectually curious and have personal integrity.

-CSI is another field of forensic science that can have you out of the lab and actually working at the scene of a crime.
+CSI is another field of forensic science that takes place largely out of the lab, in the field at the scene of a crime.
 Knowing how to collect and preserve evidence is important, but so is the ability to sketch a crime scene, take photos or videos of evidence, and keep fibers and fluids from being contaminated by outside sources.
-Some of the training in the field is available through a:
+Some of the more common training options in CSI are:

-Omaha and Lincoln are the two largest cities in Nebraska, together being home to more than 700,000 people.
+Omaha and Lincoln are the two largest cities in Nebraska, together being home to almost 800,000 people.
 Either could be a good place to look for a job simply because there may be more governmental, academic or private entities there, but also because more crime could be committed there as well.
 However, many additional opportunities could be found in the state either through city or county law enforcement agencies.

 The Nebraska State Patrol Crime Lab, in Grand Island could be one entity hiring graduates of forensic science programs.
 It conducts analysis of evidence in criminal cases for federal, military, state, county and municipal law enforcement agencies within Nebraska.
 Its services are performed free of charge in areas like drugs, DNA/serology, questioned documents and toxicology.
 Other agencies having job opportunities could include the:

 Many job opportunities are available through governmental agencies.
 In fact, the BLS reports that nine out of 10 forensic science technicians work for local or state government.
-Other forensic scientists, however, do go on to work as experts in their own right — just think of Michael Baden or Henry Lee, so working as a consultant or privately could be another option for those that can establish themselves as experts.
+Other forensic scientists, however, do go on to work as experts in their own right — just think of Michael Baden or Henry Lee — so working as a consultant or privately could be another option for those that can establish themselves as experts.

 Students can find several on-campus forensic science training programs available in Nebraska.
 As of 2018, none of the programs available in Nebraska have been accredited by the Forensic Science Education Program Accreditation Commission (FEPAC).
 However, because FEPAC has accredited very few programs, this is not indicative of the level of education students who enroll in the following programs will get.
 Rather, applicants should look towards institutional accreditation in these cases.
 The programs below begin to build at the associate degree level and can be pursued all the way up to the graduate degree.
-Some of these choices include:
+Some of the NE choices include:

 Keep in mind that students are not just limited to forensic science programs at the undergraduate degree level in Nebraska.
 Students may alternatively want to complete a bachelor’s degree in biology or chemistry and learn more about the forensic science field at the graduate level.

-Numerous programs in forensic science can also be found online for those students that are unable to participate in an on-campus program.
+Numerous programs in forensic science can be found online for those students that are unable to participate in an on-campus program.
 Online education can eliminate the time spent on commuting to a campus-based program and provide more flexibility to busy working adults.
 Some of these online options include:

 Students can also turn to the AAFS to find a full listing of undergraduate, graduate degrees and certificate programs that are available online.
 Many of these provide a general education in criminal justice or a tighter focus, such as in cyber security or forensic psychology.